Entropy solutions to macroscopic IPM: Rigorous energy dissipation

 where $\mathscr{U}_t^*$ is the set of points obtained by taking all segments between $y\in \mathscr{U}_t$ and $(0,y_2)$.
 It is only important that those sets are bounded uniformly in time, which allows to argue as above for $v_2$, since $\partial_{z_1}K_1$ now has the required decay. \end{proof}

 \textbf{Acknowledgements}.
-A.C., D.F. and B.G. acknowledge financial support from the Severo Ochoa Programme for Centres of Excellence Grant CEX2019-000904-S funded by MCIN/AEI/10.13039/501100011033, A.C. from Grant PID2020-114703GB-I00 funded by MCIN/AEI/10.13039/501100011033 and D.F. and B.G. grant PI2021-124-195NB-C32 funded by MCIN/AEI/10.13039/501100011033.
+A.C., D.F. and B.G. acknowledge financial support from the Severo Ochoa Programme for Centres of Excellence Grant CEX2019-000904-S funded by MCIN/AEI/10.13039/501100011033.
+A.C. from Grant PID2020-114703GB-I00 funded by MCIN/AEI/10.13039/501100011033 and from a 2023 Leonardo Grant for Researchers and Cultural Creators, BBVA Foundation.
+The BBVA Foundation accepts no responsibility for the opinions, statements, and contents included in the project and/or the results thereof, which are entirely the responsibility of the authors.
+D.F. and B.G. from grant PI2021-124-195NB-C32 funded by MCIN/AEI/10.13039/501100011033.
 D.F. was also partially supported by CAM through the Line of excellence for University Teaching Staff between CM and UAM.
 D.F. and B.G. were also partially supported by the ERC Advanced Grant 834728.
-B.G. is supported by Mar\'ia Zambrano Grant CA6/RSUE/2022-00097.
+B.G. has been supported by Mar\'ia Zambrano Grant CA6/RSUE/2022-00097 and is partially also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics Münster: Dynamics-Geometry\\-Structure.
 Finally A.C. and D.F. acknowledge financial support from Grants RED2022-134784-T and RED2018-102650-T funded by \\ MCIN/AEI/10.13039/501100011033.

 \'Angel Castro\\ Instituto de Ciencias Matem\'aticas, CSIC-UAM-UC3M-UCM, 28049 Madrid, Spain\\ angel\_castro@icmat.es

 Daniel Faraco\\ Departamento de Matem\'aticas, Universidad Aut\'onoma de Madrid, Instituto de Ciencias Matem\'aticas, CSIC-UAM-UC3M-UCM, 28049 Madrid, Spain\\ daniel.faraco@uam.es